feathersjs/docs/why/features.md

   </tr>
   <tr>
     <td width="30%"><strong>Rate Limiting</strong></td>
     <td width="70%">When an app goes to production you'll need to have some protection against denial of service attacks.
-With Feathers it's easy to add rate limiting at a service level.</td>
+With Feathers it's easy to add Express middleware to do rate limiting at a service level.</td>
   </tr>
   <tr>
     <td width="30%"><strong>Error Handling</strong></td>